melkerton/adm-server/README.md

 There are two types of `response` available:

 1. a flat data file containing an HttpMessage [^2] or
 2. an executable file that accepts the requested uri as the first agrument and prints an HttpMessage to stdout.
+Prefix the `response` with `pipe-` (filename must also be prefixed).

 ## Mock Response Files